SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ---
-title: How to Create Custom SharePoint Server 2013 Workflow Forms with Visual Studio 2012 ms.prod: SHAREPOINT ms.assetid: 26873259-330c-493f-b935-297a7a5a086d
+title: How to Create Custom SharePoint Workflow Forms with Visual Studio 2012 ms.prod: SHAREPOINT ms.assetid: 26873259-330c-493f-b935-297a7a5a086d
 ---

-# How to: Create Custom SharePoint Server 2013 Workflow Forms with Visual Studio 2012
+# How to: Create Custom SharePoint Workflow Forms with Visual Studio 2012
-Presents workflow forms in SharePoint Server 2013.
-This article uses SharePoint Server 2013 with the March 2013 Public Update applied and Office Developer tools for Visual Studio 2012.
-Everything in this article applies to both SharePoint Server 2013 on-premises deployments as well as Office 365.
+Presents workflow forms in SharePoint.
+This article uses SharePoint with the March 2013 Public Update applied and Office Developer tools for Visual Studio 2012.
+Everything in this article applies to both SharePoint on-premises deployments as well as Office 365.
  **Provided by:** [Andrew Connell](http://social.msdn.microsoft.com/profile/andrew%20connell%20%5bmvp%5d/),  [www.AndrewConnell.com](http://www.andrewconnell.com)